Jac21/AlgorithmsAndDataStructures/README.md

 	- Singly Linked List
 		- Implemented in C# and JavaScript
 > - Queues
+	- Implemented in JavaScript
 > - Stacks
+	- Implemented in JavaScript
+> - Trees
 	- Implemented in JavaScript